 When it comes to managing a global supply chain, things can get complicated – fast.
 Managing supplier information, which can be inconsistent, or non-existent, is a cumbersome and challenging task.
 There are steps companies can take to ease the challenges.

 Best Practices When It Comes to Global Suppliers

 1 - Know Your Suppliers

 Make sure you get to know your suppliers and visit them in person when you can.
 You can never get a full view of your suppliers until you set foot in their facility.
 Depending on your internal risk assessment, you can determine which suppliers need more frequent visits, and which suppliers do not.

 2 - Set Minimum Standards

 Today is now an age when merely handing over quality responsibilities to the procurement group is over.
 Quality must be an active part of the global sourcing team.
 So when procurement goes out to finalize deals, QA needs to go as well to make sure the supplier will meet your company’s quality standards.

 3 - Take Certifications at Face Value

 When it comes to higher-risk countries, take certifications at face value.
 While you can trust your suppliers, you will want to verify all certifications before coming to any conclusions.
-TraceGains customers have shared stories of visiting suppliers who are quick to brandish their BRC certificate but cannot pass a simple GMP audit.
+TraceGains customers have shared stories of visiting suppliers who are quick to brandish their BRCGS certificate but cannot pass a simple GMP audit.
 Trust, but verify.

 4 - Build Relationships

 Encourage your sourcing group to foster relationships with suppliers you’ve identified as capable of manufacturing your items.
 Maintaining relationships can help prepare for sudden sourcing shifts or better prepare for rapid growth.

 5 - Leverage Global Food Safety Initiative (GFSI)

 Use GFSI as much as you can and try to have contracts and import protocol agreements in place.
 If you sign on another supplier facility, aside from other contracts, give them an import agreement that must also be signed.
 This agreement not only documents essential information, but it also informs the suppliers of the steps in place to verify that products are compliant and meet requirements.